-- 1) The accumulated deficit represents cumulative distributions to members in excess of cumulative book income pertaining to periods prior to January 1, 2006. - (m) Represents adjustments to recognize the acquisition of Protego, which includes a 70% majority interest in its asset management subsidiary.
+- (1) The accumulated deficit represents cumulative distributions to members in excess of cumulative book income pertaining to periods prior to January 1, 2006. - (m) Represents adjustments to recognize the acquisition of Protego, which includes a 70% majority interest in its asset management subsidiary.

 The estimated fair value of consideration paid and the assets and liabilities acquired in connection with the Protego Combination were determined to establish the appropriate allocation of purchase price to the acquired assets over liabilities.
 The total consideration includes the non-interest bearing notes of \$7.0 million, \$6.05 million will be payable in cash and \$0.95 million will be payable in shares of Class A common stock valued at the initial public offering price per share in this offering.
-Assuming an initial public offering price of \$19.00 per share, we would issue 50,000 shares of Class A common stock upon repayment of such notes at the closing of this offering.
+Based on the initial public offering price of \$21.00 per share, we will issue 45,238 shares of Class A common stock upon repayment of such notes at the closing of this offering.
 The methodology to determine the estimated value of the vested Evercore LP units was to estimate the total value of the combined entity post Formation Transaction, including Protego, as of the date the contribution and sale agreement for the Protego Combination was signed and then multiply that percentage ownership implied by the vested units issued with respect to the Protego Combination to calculate the value of those partnership units.
 The purchase price was allocated to the acquired assets and liabilities based on fair value with any residual unallocated purchase price assigned to goodwill.
 The purchase price does not include 351,362 unvested Evercore LP partnership units issued by Evercore LP in connection with the acquisition, for which, among other things, employee service subsequent to the consummation date of the acquisition is required in order for the units to vest.
-The unvested partnership units of Evercore LP, which will be charged at the time a vesting event occurs or, if earlier, at the time a vesting event becomes probable.
-The expense will be based on the grant date fair value of the partnership units of Evercore LP, which will be the initial public offering price of the Class A common stock into which these partnership units are exchangeable.
-50% of these unvested partnership units owned by them on the date the Reorganizatio
+The univested partnership units of Evercore LP, which will be the initial public offering price of the Class A common stock into which these partnership units are exchangeable.
+50% of these unvested partnership units of the partnership units of Evercore LP, which will be the initial public offering price of the Class A common stock into which these partnership units are exchangeable.
+50% of the aggregate Evercore LP partnership units of when on the date the Reorganizati

 - When Messrs.
-Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, cease to beneficially own at least 50% of the aggregate Evercore LP partnership units owned by them on the date of the partnership agreement; - A change of control of Evercore; or - Two of Messrs.
+Altman, Beutner and Aspe, and trusts benefiting their families and permitted transferees, collectively, cease to beneficially own at least 50% of the aggregate Evercore LP partnership units owned by them on the date of the partnership agreement; - A change of control of Evercore: or - Two of Messrs.
 Altman, Beutner and Aspe are not employed by, or do not serve as a director of, Evercore Partners Inc. or one of its affiliates within a 10-year period following this offering.